Top 10 summer tips

 Sweden’s Copacabana is in Malmö, the country's third-largest city in the very south.
 The sandy beach of ‘Ribban’, Ribersborg, stretches for about 2.5 kilometres and is surrounded by green areas.

 Neighbouring Västra Hamnen (Western Harbour) is a Swedish summer hot spot as well, boasting wooden swim decks all along the boardwalk.
 This sustainable district – a five-minute bike ride from the city centre – grew out of a housing exhibition, Bo01, and is filled with interesting architecture.
 Its restaurants and cafés burst with life during the summer.

 There are plenty of green sightseeing tips in Malmö – here's a further read.

 2. Stay in a cottage

-Today, there are more than 600,000 privately owned holiday homes in Sweden.
+Today, there are nearly 600,000 privately owned holiday homes in Sweden.
 Some of the most popular summer house destinations can be found in the provinces of Småland, Skåne and Öland, but there are cottages for rent all over the country.